osmosis-labs/osmosis/docs/developing/network/join-mainnet.md

 sudo systemctl start cosmovisor
 ```

-Check the status of your service:
+Check the status of the service:

 ```bash
 sudo systemctl status cosmovisor
 ```

-To see live logs of your service:
+To see live logs of the service:

 ```bash
 journalctl -u cosmovisor -f